Skip to main content

 Using shared folders will help reduce the overall build times when building for different targets as the downloaded files can be reused.

-1. Open a console in the project's root directory (e.g. inside the tedge-meta-project directory)
+1. Open a console in the project's root directory, and change to the kas directory

 2. Create the following file with the given contents